mguachun/concert-client/README.md

 Ticket Tracker is a single page application that helps you keep track of your concerts and live show events.
 It allows you to log planned tickets for future shows and record passed shows for memories and reference.

 ## Installation

 To get started first, fork and clone this repo.
-Also fork and clone [the frontend rails api repo](https://github.com/mguachun/flix-fix-backend.git).
+Also fork and clone [the backend rails api repo](https://github.com/mguachun/concert-api-backend.git).

 And then execute: